nestjs/docs.nestjs.com/content/security/rate-limiting.md

 @@filename(app.module)
 @Module({
   imports: [
-    ThrottlerModule.forRoot({
+    ThrottlerModule.forRoot([
+      {
         ttl: 60,
         limit: 10,
-    }),
+      },
+    ]),
   ],
 })
 export class AppModule {}
 ```

-The above will set the global options for the `ttl`, the time to live, and the `limit`, the maximum number of requests within the ttl, for the routes of your application that are guarded.
+The above configuration will set the global options for the `ttl`, the time to live (in ms), and the `limit`, the maximum number of requests within the ttl, for the routes of your application that are guarded.
+This effectively restricts users from making more than 10 requests every 60 ms. Any request beyond the limit throws a [429 HTTP error](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/429).

 Once the module has been imported, you can then choose how you would like to bind the `ThrottlerGuard`.
 Any kind of binding as mentioned in the [guards](https://docs.nestjs.com/guards) section is fine.
 If you wanted to bind the guard globally, for example, you could do so by adding this provider to any module: